Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M106 P0 C"Part" S0                                  ; turn off print cooling fan
 ```

-if you use a directy connected part cooling solution with a tacho then:
+if you use a directly connected part cooling solution with a tacho then:

 ```
 M950 F0 C"121.pcfan+pcfan.tach"